AayushP-10/Real-Time-Stock-Market-Data-Pipeline-with-Kafka-and-AWS/README.md

 This project leverages the following technologies and tools:

-Programming Language
+-Programming Language:
 1. Python

-Amazon Web Services (AWS)
+-Amazon Web Services (AWS):
 1. S3 (Simple Storage Service): For storing raw and processed data.
 2. Glue Crawler: To automatically detect the data schema in S3.
 3. Glue Catalog: To maintain the metadata of the datasets.